metin/ProAngularJS-Repo/README.md

     . interceptors : An array of interceptor factory functions . withCredentials : Sets the withCredentials option for all requests.
 This property is used to address cross-origin requests that require authentication.

+#### Interceptors
+The $httpProvider.interceptors is an array into which you insert factory functions that return object with properties:
+    . request : the interceptor function will be called before the request is made and is passed the configuration object for the $http service.
+    . requestError : the interceptor function will be called when the previous request interceptor throws an error.
+    . response: the interceptor function is called when the response is received and is passed the response object.
+    . responseError : the interceptor function is called when the previous response interceptor throws an error.

+    angular.module('exampleApp', ['exampleApp.Controllers'])
+        .config(['$httpProvider', function($httpProvider) {
+            $httpProvider.interceptors.push(function($log) {
+                return {
+                    request: function(config) {
+                        config.url = 'productData.json';
+                        return config;
+                    },
+                    response: function(response) {
+                        $log.info('response length: ' + response.data.length);
+                        return response;
+                    }
+                };
+            });
+        }]);

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.